mccamon/main-site/mike.md

 ---

 ## Visual Components (acquired by Sybase)
-October 1995 to September 1997 [overland park, ks]
+October 1995 to September 1997 [Overland Park, KS]

 During the mid-90s there was growing interest in component based software for the PC industry.
 Visual Components designed software development tools for the Windows operating system.
 As the internet boomed we ported our products to Lotus Notes, Netscape and then Java.
 While Director of Products & Marketing I managed a portfolio of fifteen products growing our business to gain the attention of Sybase whom acquired us in 1997.